Wide Attention Is The Way Forward For Transformers?: Results

 \subsection{Performance breakdowns for each task}

-Performance breakdowns for each task for all tested model aspect ratios are given in \Cref{table:tct,table:listops}, alongside standard deviations and averages for each model aspect ratio.
+Performance breakdowns for each task and model aspect ratio are given in \Cref{table:tct,table:listops} with standard deviations and averages.

-For token level text classification (IMDb token level), the results (\Cref{table:tct}, left) show that model performance is largely invariant to model aspect ratio, with all 4 averages across attention mechanisms being within 0.2\%.
+For IMDb token level text classification, the results (\Cref{table:tct}, left) show that model performance is invariant to model aspect ratio, with all 4 averages across attention mechanisms being within 0.2\%.
 Comparing the widest and deepest models for each attention mechanism, only Longformer has a $>$1\% accuracy increase when deep (+1.9\%).
 Conversely, only Linear Transformer has a $>$1\% accuracy increase when wide (+1.3\%).

 At the byte level (\Cref{table:tct}, right) there's a similar picture, with all 4 averages within 0.5\%.
 There are however some notable deviations from the pattern of aspect ratio invariance.
 Two models perform better by $>$1\% in their deepest configuration than widest: Linformer (+3.7\%) and Longformer (+4.1\%).
 Likewise two models perform better by $>$1\% when widest: Local (+1.5\%) and Sparse (+1.7\%).